Shemnei/punktf/guide/src/chapter/reference_guide/concepts/profile.md

 	# Default: Overwrite
 	merge: Overwrite

-	# Optional: Wether this file is a template or not (skips template actions (replace, ..) if not)
+	# Optional: Whether this file is a template or not (skips template actions (replace, ..) if not)
 	# Default: true
 	template: false